koyalshubham/handwriting_recognition/README.md

 # download model

-please download the model from: https://drive.google.com/open?id=1Ezm6wXPHalIHgTIEJomV9kl6B61goyIA
+please download the model from: https://drive.google.com/open?id=1Ezm6wXPHalIHgTIEJomV9kl6B61goyIA and put it in the same directory as main.py

 # input
 As input this program takes the path containing the fused dead-sea scrolls given by the user as an argument using command.
 Example: python my_classifier.py mypath/testset/.